Shekswess/small-language-model-rags-is-all-you-need/README.md

 9. The results will be saved in the `results` folder and you can analyze them.

-## Experiments
+## Setup

+In this section, we will provide an overview of the dataset used for the experiments and the RAG pipeline setup.
 In total there were 28 experiments both with Simple RAG and Mixture RAG pipelines.

 ### Dataset

-The dataset used for the experiments is a collection of research papers in the field of Natural Language Processing (NLP), to be exact in the field of Large Language Models (LLMs).
-The dataset consists of 14 most cited papers in the field of NLP and LLMs.
+The dataset used for the experiments is a collection of research papers in the field of Natural Language Processing (NLP), specifically focusing on Large Language Models (LLMs).
+The dataset consists of the 14 most cited papers in the field of NLP and LLMs.
+The papers included in the dataset are:

+1. **BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding**
+2. **The Claude 3 Model Family: Opus, Sonnet, Haiku**
+3. **Gemma: Open Models Based on Gemini Research and Technology**
+4. **Gemma 2: Improving Open Language Models at a Practical Size**
+5. **Improving Language Understanding by Generative Pre-Training**
+6. **Language Models are Few-Shot Learners**
+7. **GPT-4 Technical Report**
+8. **LLaMA: Open and Efficient Foundation Language Models**
+9. **Llama 2: Open Foundation and Fine-Tuned Chat Models**
+10. **The Llama 3 Herd of Models**
+11. **Mistral 7B**
+12. **Mixtral of Experts**
+13. **Mixture-of-Agents Enhances Large Language Model Capabilities**
+14. **Attention Is All You Need**

 Questions from these papers were used as the evaluation dataset for the experiments.
+The questions included in the evaluation dataset are:

+1. **"What are the two tasks in BERT?"**
+2. **"Does Claude 3 models have vision capabilities?"**
+3. **"On what architecture the Gemma model is based on?"**
+4. **"What tokenizer is used in the Gemma2 model?"**
+5. **"How many stages of training are in the GPT model?"**
+6. **"On what architecture the GPT-3 model is based on?"**
+7. **"Can the GPT-4 model accept both text and image inputs?"**
+8. **"What optimizer is used for LLaMA?"**
+9. **"What is the difference between the Llama 2 and Llama 2-Chat?"**
+10. **"How many stages are there in the development of the Llama 3 model?"**
+11. **"What is sliding window attention?"**
+12. **"Is Mixtral based on the idea of a mixture of experts?"**
+13. **"What is Mixture of Agents?"**
+14. **"How can attention be described in the Transformer?"**

-### Experimental Pipeline Setup
+### RAG Pipeline Setup

 All the experimental pipelines share these common components:
 - **Chunker**: The dataset is chunked into smaller parts to be used for the experiments.
 The chunk size is 1500 and the chunk overlap is 100.
-- **Embedder**: The Amazon Titan Embed Text model is used to embed the chunks of the dataset, with 512 vector dimensions.
+- **Embedder**: The Amazon Titan Embed Text model is used to embed the chunks of the dataset, with 512 vector dimensions which are normalized.
 - **Vector Store**: The embedded vectors are stored in a FAISS vector database for faster retrieval.
 - **Retriever**: The retrieval of the most similar chunks is done using the FAISS vector database.
 The number of similar chunks retrieved is 5 and the search type is similarity.

 The experimental pipelines differ in the LLMs used and the way of the LLMs are used/combined.

 The LLM used in the pipelines are:
-- gemma2-9b-it
-- gemma-7b-it
-- mistral-7b-instruct
-- mixtral-8x7b-instruct
-- llama-3-8b-instruct
-- llama-3.1-8b-instruct
-- llama-3-70b-instruct
-- llama-3.1-70b-instruct
-- llama-3.1-405b-instruct
-- claude-3-haiku
-- claude-3-sonnet
-- claude-3-opus
-- claude-3-5-sonnet
-- gpt-4o
-- gpt-4o-mini
-- gpt-4-turbo
+- **gemma2-9b-it** - Small LLM
+- **gemma-7b-it** - Small LLM
+- **mistral-7b-instruct** - Small LLM
+- **mixtral-8x7b-instruct** - Small LLM
+- **llama-3-8b-instruct** - Small LLM
+- **llama-3.1-8b-instruct** - Small LLM
+- **llama-3-70b-instruct** - Large LLM
+- **llama-3.1-70b-instruct** - Large LLM
+- **llama-3.1-405b-instruct** - Large LLM
+- **claude-3-haiku** - Small LLM
+- **claude-3-sonnet** - Large LLM
+- **claude-3-opus** - Large LLM
+- **claude-3-5-sonnet** - Large LLM
+- **gpt-4o** - Large LLM
+- **gpt-4o-mini** - Large LLM
+- **gpt-4-turbo** - Large LLM

 Each of the LLMs have specific instruction prompt templates that are used for the experiments.
 Those templates can be found on:
 - [Prompts Engineering Guide](https://www.promptingguide.ai/)
 - [Ollama](https://ollama.ai/)
 - [Anthropic Prompt Engineering](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/overview)

+All of the LLMs that are used in the RAG pipelines have the same parameters:

+- **temperature**: 0.1
+  - In short, the lower the temperature, the more deterministic the results in the sense that the highest probable next token is always picked.
+Increasing temperature could lead to more randomness, which encourages more diverse or creative outputs.
+You are essentially increasing the weights of the other possible tokens.
+In terms of application, you might want to use a lower temperature value for tasks like fact-based QA to encourage more factual and concise responses.
+For poem generation or other creative tasks, it might be beneficial to increase the temperature value.

+- **max_tokens**: 4096
+  - This parameter sets the maximum number of tokens that the model can generate in a single response.
+It ensures that the output does not exceed a certain length, which is useful for controlling the verbosity of the responses.

+- **top_p**: 1
+  - A sampling technique with temperature, called nucleus sampling, where you can control how deterministic the model is.
+If you are looking for exact and factual answers keep this low.
+If you are looking for more diverse responses, increase to a higher value.
+If you use Top P it means that only the tokens comprising the top_p probability mass are considered for responses, so a low top_p value selects the most confident responses.
+This means that a high top_p value will enable the model to look at more possible words, including less likely ones, leading to more diverse outputs.

+- **top_k**: 250
+  - This parameter limits the sampling pool to the top_k most probable tokens.
+A lower value makes the model more deterministic by considering fewer options, while a higher value allows for more diversity by considering a larger pool of tokens.

+We utilized two different RAG pipeline configurations for the experiments:
+- **Simple RAG Pipeline**: Uses a single LLM to generate the responses.
+- **Mixture RAG Pipeline**: Uses multiple LLMs to generate the responses, which are then aggregated by another LLM.

 All of the prompts used in the experiments are stored in the `src/constants/prompts.py` file.

+Let's dive into the details of each pipeline configuration.

 #### Simple RAG Pipeline